Novel Materials for Energy

 Tetrel-Pnictides

 Binary tetrel-pnicitdes are layered v-d-W materials with exciting properties.
 Unlike phosphorene and realted materials, silicon- and germanium-pnictides are stable in acidic solutions which open possibilities for flux growth of large crystals using molten metals.
 Ternary metal tetrel-pnictides exhibit fascinating diversity of sructural motifs and plethora of properties.
-Polymorphism induced by preferential chemical bonding, ionic conductivity, and non-centrosymmetric semiconductors with second harmonic generation properties are examples of areas we are interested in.
-This research is supported by DOE BES.
+Polymorphism induced by preferential chemical bonding, ionic conductivity, and non-centrosymmetric semiconductors with non-linear optical properties are examples of areas we are interested in.

 Solid ion conductors